maximilianofisz/js-practice/README.md

-# Javascript and related techologies repository
+# Javascript and related technologies repository